-- D. Christ's Work as a Priest.
+Christ's Work as a Priest

 The Bible teaches that Christ is the Christian's Great High Priest.
 Christ not only made a sacrifice of Himself for His people but He always prays for those for whom He made this sacrifice.
-It is impossible to separate the atoning work of Christ and His intercession for those whom He atoned. - "...
-Because He poured out Himself to death, And was numbered with the transgressors; Yet He himself bore the sin of many, And interceded for the transgressors" (Isa.
-52:12).
+It is impossible to separate the atoning work of Christ and His intercession for those whom He atoned.

+"... because he poured out his life unto death, and was numbered with the transgressors.
+For he bore the sin of many, and made intercession for the transgressors."
+(Isa.
+53:12)

-"He who did not spare His own Son, but delivered Him up for us all, how will He not also with Him freely give us all things?
-Who will bring a charge against God's elect?
-God is the one who justifies; who is the one who condemns?
-Christ Jesus is He who died, yes, rather who was raised, who is at the right hand of God, who also intercedes for us" (Rom.
-8:32).
+"He who did not spare his own Son, but gave him up for us all--how will he not also, along with him, graciously give us all things?
+Who will bring any charge against those whom God has chosen?
+It is God who justifies.
+Who is he that condemns?
+Christ Jesus, who died-more than that, who was raised to life--is at the right hand of God and is also interceding for us."
+(Rom.
+8:32-34).

-"Hence also He is able to save forever those who draw near to God through Him, since He always lives to make intercession for them" (Heb.
-7:25).
+"Therefore he is able to save completely those who come to God through him, because he always lives to intercede for them."
+(Heb.
+7:25)

 Christ makes sacrifice and intercession for the same people.
 Does Christ pray for the world?
 No, and the Bible clearly says that Christ does not pray for the unsaved world.
-"I pray for them: I pray not for the world, but for them which thou hast given me; for they are thine" (John 17:9 - KJV).
+"I pray for them.
+I am not praying for the world, but for those you have given me, for they are yours."
+(John 17:9).

-E. Relationship of Christ's Death to Faith and Repentance.
+Relationship of Christ's Death to Faith and Repentance

 Faith is a gift from God.
-"For to you it has been granted for Christ's sake, not only to believe in Him, but also to suffer for His sake" (Phil.
-1:29). "...he helped greatly those who had believed through grace" (Acts 18:27).
+"For it has been granted to you on behalf of Christ not only to believe on him, but also to suffer for him" (Phil.
+1:29). "...he was a great help to those who by grace had believed."
+(Acts 18:27).
 Repentance is also a gift from God.
-"He is the one who God exalted to His right hand as a Prince and a Savior, to grant repentance to Israel and forgiveness of sins" (Acts 5:31).
+"God exalted him to his own right hand as Prince and Savior that he might give repentance and forgiveness of sins to Israel."
+(Acts 5:31).
 Christ procured faith for all true believers in Christ.
 Christians believe because Christ purchased their faith at the Cross.

-"But with precious blood, as of a lamb unblemished and spotless, the blood of Christ.
-For He was foreknown before the foundation of the world, but has appeared in these last times for the sake of you who through Him are believers in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God" (1 Pet.
+"but with the precious blood of Christ, a lamb without blemish or defect.
+He was chosen before the creation of the world, but was revealed in these last times for your sake.
+Through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God."
+(I Pet.
 1:19-21).